BenyH/Shield.Docs/docs/DeploymentGuide.rst

 When downloading a file, the downloaded file is first sent to the Content Disarm and Reconstruct (CDR) engine, which is designed to deconstruct the file and remove any content that can cause potential harm (both known and unknown threats).
 Once the file sanitization is complete, the sanitized file is sent to the user.

+"""

+.. sidebar:: Sidebar Title
+   :subtitle: Optional Sidebar Subtitle

+   Subsequent indented lines comprise the body of the sidebar, and are interpreted as body elements.